27 Dec R&D Tax Credits – IRS Forms 8974, 6765, 3800 & the TCJA

 - The credits now offset Alternative Minimum Tax (AMT) – no traps.

 - Eligible small businesses with less than $50MM in gross receipts

 - S Corps and partnerships – each owner must be below the gross receipts threshold to offset AMT

 Even though the Credit is nonrefundable, keep track of your qualified research expenses (QRE) is advised as the IRS allows you to carry R&D credits forward up to 20 years.me

 How to Report the Credit

-Traditionally the credit was calculated on IRS Form 6765 Credit for Increasing Research Activities using either Section A 'Regular Credit or Section B 'Alternative Simplified Credit' - it still is.
+The credit is calculated on IRS Form 6765 Credit for Increasing Research Activities using either Section A ‘Regular Credit or Section B ‘Alternative Simplified Credit’.
 You can also claim the credit against employment taxes, addressed later.

 The difference between the regular credit and the simplified credit on the 6765 form distills down to whether you are inclined to: